Drink driving is one of the most common criminal offences before the NSW courts.

 You may wish to also consider talking about the offence itself – for example, if you chose to drink and drive because of an emergency or some other good reason, but be careful not to make excuses for your conduct or downplay its seriousness.

-If you are seeking to avoid a conviction and disqualification altogether by getting what’s known as a ‘section 10’, you may wish to inform the court about how a criminal conviction or a loss of licence could impact upon your current employment or future career-path.
+If you are seeking to avoid a conviction and disqualification altogether by getting what’s known as a ‘section 10 dismissal or conditional release order’, you may wish to inform the court about how a criminal conviction or a loss of licence could impact upon your current employment or future career-path.

 7. Plead guilty on the first court date (even if you need to adjourn to complete the traffic offender program)